Center for the Book

-The Center for the Book was founded in 1977 by Daniel J. Boorstin, the Librarian of Congress, to promote literacy, libraries, and reading and an understanding of the history and heritage of American literature.
+The Library of Congress's Center for the Book was founded in 1977 by Daniel J. Boorstin, the Librarian of Congress, to promote literacy, libraries, and reading and an understanding of the history and heritage of American literature.
 The Center for the Book is mainly supported by tax-deductible donations.
-In 1984, the center began creating affiliated State Centers for the Book.
-Today, the Center for the Book has an affiliate center in all 50 states, the District of Columbia, and in the U.S. Virgin Islands.

 History

-In 1977, Librarian of Congress Dr. Daniel J. Boorstin founded the Library of Congress' Center for the Book, which was established by Congress in public law 95-129 to promote books, reading, literacy and libraries, as well as the scholarly study of books.
+In 1977, Librarian of Congress Dr. Daniel J. Boorstin founded the Library of Congress's Center for the Book, which was established by Congress in public law 95-129 to promote books, reading, literacy and libraries, as well as the scholarly study of books.
 Dr. Boorstin appointed Dr. John Y. Cole to the position of founding director of the Center for the Book.
 Cole had previously served as the chairman of the one-year task force on library goals, organization and planning that had recommended a Center for the Book to Dr. Boorstin.
-In 1984 the center began to establish state affiliate Centers for the Book.
-Today there are affiliate centers in all 50 states, the District of Columbia and the U.S. Virgin Islands.